NeuronNova/Playing-with-OOD/README.md

 ## Overview
 Most digit classifiers will confidently assign a label - even when the input is pure noise, a letter, or just a random sketch.

-**NOREGRET is different.**
+This project aims to go beyond that .
+It aims to build a classifier that not only is capable of classifying inputs but would also be able to classify OOD inputs correctly.

 Checkout the streamlit application here :  https://noregret-cnn.streamlit.app/